 Wyoming Regulation Basics

-Artifical Flies and Lures
+Artificial Flies and Lures

-Aside from the closed area in April each year, action on the Gray Reef is a year-round option.
+Aside from the closed area in April each year, fishing on the Gray Reef is a year-round option.
 The flows coming out of the reservoir keep the water ice free and fishable.
 It is always good to call ahead if there's been an extended period of cold to be sure your chosen ramp is open for launching.